wilkin547/docs.es-es/docs/visual-basic/language-reference/operators/floating-point-division-assignment-operator.md

 - operator /=
 - compound assignment statements [Visual Basic] ms.assetid: a1e22d0e-8380-4761-9da1-84fb51c34821
-ms.openlocfilehash: b4855e8270a329f9345339060a323b5ca9cd9792
+ms.openlocfilehash: a8a031e968df90496a4e263ae78d47045ccdc923
-ms.sourcegitcommit: 35da8fb45b4cca4e59cc99a5c56262c356977159
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 09/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71592177"
+ms.locfileid: "74331033"
 ---
 # <a name="-operator-visual-basic"></a>/= (Operador, Visual Basic)
-Divide el valor de una variable o propiedad por el valor de una expresión y asigna el resultado de punto flotante a la variable o propiedad.
+Divides the value of a variable or property by the value of an expression and assigns the floating-point result to the variable or property.

 ## <a name="syntax"></a>Sintaxis